-At BMT, we recognise that good governance is essential for driving improvements and achieving our objective to eradicate modern slavery.
-Guidance is provided by our Ethics and Compliance Committee (ECC) which continues to provide leadership and engagement across our key ethics and compliance risks, including modern slavery.
+We recognise that good governance is essential for driving improvements and achieving our objective to eradicate modern slavery.
+Guidance is provided by our Ethics and Compliance Committee (ECC) which continues to provide leadership and engagement across our key ethics and compliance risks.

 The ECC comprises employees who represent our global business services and relevant business functions.
 The role of the ECC is to support compliance with legislation, deliver good governance, and drive ethical business behaviours.
-The ECC reviews and updates the "Employee Code of Conduct" which sets out the standards of conduct that all employees (including contractors) are expected to meet across the business.
+The ECC reviews and updates the 'Employee Code of Conduct' which sets out the standards of conduct that all employees (including contractors) are expected to meet across the business.
 Employees are required to undertake Employee Code of Conduct training every two years.
 This is embedded as part of our onboarding programme for all new joiners.
-This year a Modern Slavery chapter was embedded, educating employees about modern slavery, and the procedures BMT has in place to mitigate the risks of modern slavery across daily operations.
+Modern Slavery is included as a chapter, to educate employees and make them aware of the procedures BMT has in place to mitigate the risks of modern slavery across daily operations.

-We have a confidential raising concerns hotline to ensure that employees can anonymously submit concerns regarding alleged Code violations or other matters.
+We have a confidential raising concerns hotline to ensure that employees can anonymously submit concerns.
 BMT's internal audit function checks for awareness, application, and compliance with the Employee Code of Conduct on an ongoing basis.

-Governance on Human rights issues is also provided using our global business risk register and statement of ethics.
+Governance on human rights issues is also provided using our global business risk register and statement of ethics.
 Our statement of ethics presumes we will not work in sanctioned countries and those considered human rights priorities by the UK FCDO.
 Where there is an overriding reason to do so, a separate assessment of ethical risks, including human rights, is required prior to bidding.